with Dara McKinley

-Yes, every course I offer an early-bird course rate of $200.
-Please enter you email below to be notified when the next early-bird rate begins.
+Yes.
+Every course I offer an early-bird course rate of $200.
+Please enter you email at the bottom of this page to be notified when the next early-bird registration begins.

 I would like to do your course but I am traveling during the course dates.
 Could I still do it while traveling?

 It depends.
 If your travel plans are to relax and you will have a good amount of time to yourself, then yes.
-If you will be working, doing a lot of site-seeing and visiting with other people, then it’s probably a good idea to wait for the next course.
-If you will only be traveling for a few days and you just need some extra time to catch up with course videos/assignments, then that is doable.
-There are two extra weeks allotted at the end of the course for anyone who needs some extra time to finish.
+If your days will be full, then it’s probably a good idea to wait for the next course.
+If you are only traveling for a few days and thus will need extra time to catch-up, the course portal is open for four additional weeks for anyone who needs extra time to finish.

 When I think of a difficult situation from the past, it feels too painful.
 Should I take this course?